Department of Housing, Planning and Local Government as Lead Department

 At national level the co-ordination of the whole of Government response to a crisis or emergency falls to the designated “Lead Government Department”.
 In emergency management there are two distinct areas of activity that have to be undertaken; planning for the generic activities that are common to all emergencies and planning for the specifics of different emergency types.

-Emergencies for which the Department of Environment has been nominated as Lead Government Department
+Emergencies for which the Department has been nominated as Lead Government Department

-The revised Annex ‘A’ to the Strategic Emergency Planning Guidance produced by the Office of Emergency Planning assigns Lead Government Department responsibility to the DECLG for national level coordination of response for the following emergency and crisis types:
+The revised Annex ‘A’ to the Strategic Emergency Planning Guidance produced by the Office of Emergency Planning assigns Lead Government Department responsibility to the Department of Housing, Planning and Local Government (DHPLG) for national level coordination of response for the following emergency and crisis types: